 Back by popular demand after they spoke last fall, they are Florida-based national champion birders who among many other things run the SW Florida Bird Alert Facebook group.

-Lee Ann Rodriguez, Director of Philanthropy, Conservation Foundation of the Gulf Coast.
-This 5,777-acre ranch in Northport was identified by Sarasota County as a critical natural protection area in 1998 and saved in May 2020..
+Speaker: Lee Ann Rodriguez, Director of Philanthropy, Conservation Foundation of the Gulf Coast.

 David Howard and Pat Mundus, Co-founders of Friends Group, explore the history of the National Wildlife Refuge system, and the current status of Egmont Key, one of Florida’s largest nesting bird sanctuaries, Passage Key, and the seven islands that make up the Pinellas refuges.

-1/ 11 Climate Change – Local Science and Solutions
+January 11, 2021 — Climate Change: Local Science and Solutions